ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2025-11-19】[qq362946 / Fantasy](https://github.com/qq362946/Fantasy) - C # Game Framework, but not limited to games.
+Can be used for non game business development
 * 【2025-11-12】[lingarr-translate / lingarr](https://github.com/lingarr-translate/lingarr) - Lingarr is an application that supports both local and SaaS translation services to translate subtitle files into a specified target language.
 With automated translation options, Lingarr simplifies translating subtitles.
 * 【2025-11-11】[genaray / Arch](https://github.com/genaray/Arch) - A high-performance C# based Archetype & Chunks Entity Component System (ECS) with optional multithreading.
 * 【2025-11-09】[the1812 / Malware-Patch](https://github.com/the1812/Malware-Patch) - 阻止中国流氓软件的管理员授权. / Prevent UAC authorization of Chinese malware.